nriddiford/Investigating-structural-variation-in-cancer-genomes/SVDetect.md

 * Duplications
 * Balanced and unbalanced inter-chromosomal translocations

+### Linking
-Starting from a list of such anomalously mapped paired-end reads, SVDetect uses a sliding-window strategy to identify all groups of pairs sharing a similar genomic location.
+Starting from a list of anomalously mapped paired-end reads, SVDetect uses a sliding-window strategy to identify all groups of pairs sharing a similar genomic location.
 The reference genome is divided into overlapping windows of fixed size, and each pair of windows can possibly form a link if at least one pair anchors them by its ends.

+To each link connecting two genomic fragments, a certain number of features such as chromosomal location, number of pairs, orientation and order of the involved paired-ends are assigned.

+### Filtering
+The filtering procedure of SVDetect takes as input all links previously identified and uses user-defined filtering parameter values to call PEM clusters.

 ## Protocol

 The first step in SVDetect is to regroup all pairs that are suspected to originate from the same SV.

+**Important**: for clustering analysis, the mate_file must contain anomalously mapped paired-ends only.
+Correct mapped pairs (same chromosome, correct strand orientation and good range of insert size, etc.) have to be filtered out with a preprocessing step.
+For this we use a perl script for preprocessing pairs provided in the SVDetect package "BAM_preprocessingPairs.pl" (SAM/BAM file format only).

 The input consists of paired-ends mapped to the reference genome, and the output will contain pairs where either the orientation of pairs is incorrect and/or the distance between them is out of the typical range.

 ```perl /bioinfo/guests/nriddifo/bin/BAM_preprocessingPairs.pl <sample.sorted.bam>```